Artist Glenn Dean

 Largely a self-taught Artist, Dean has a passion and joy for discovering answers to the complexities found in the works of those past masters and continues to strive for a similar quality in his own work.
 In recent years, Dean has turned his attention to the figure within the landscape as he brings the figure closer to the forefront.
 It is the relationship between the figure and his surroundings which intrigues Dean.

 Dean gained recognition early in his career.
 He has twice been honored as the cover artist for Western Art Collector magazine, and has appeared in several national magazines including Western Art and Architecture, Art of the West, Southwest Art, and American Artist.
-Dean has won a number of awards including his most recent, the Gold Thunderbird Award (Best of Show) at Maynard Dixon Country.
-Select awards include the first ever Emerging Artist Award presented by Art and Antiques Magazine, and the Grand Prize and Artist Choice Award at the inaugural Tucson/Sonoran Desert Museum Plein Air Invitational.
+Dean has won a number of awards including his most recent, the Victor Higgins Award of Distinction for the Best Overall Body of Work at the Eiteljorg Museum's, Quest for the West.
+Select awards include: the Gold Thunderbird Award (Best of Show) at Maynard Dixon Country; the first ever Emerging Artist Award presented by Art and Antiques Magazine; and the Grand Prize and Artist Choice Award at the inaugural Tucson/Sonoran Desert Museum Plein Air Invitational.

 Dean paints on-location throughout the Southwest, dividing his time between deserts, mountains, and coastal subjects.
 Time in the field and in the studio are equally important to Dean.
-While working in his studio, Dean is able to paint larger compositions worked from field studies and other references.
-Dean lives in his native state of California [...]
+While working in his studio, Dean is [...]

 Read the rest of this bio on the artist's website >>